hvanotten/webpack_weather/README.md

   - you can search for the weather conditions of other locations
   - the animated weather image will change depending on the location's weather conditions

-Key take away's
+## Learning Outcomes:

-the major takeaway here is that I learnt how to access each part of the returned JSON data from the API response and use it in different ways
+The major takeaway here is that I was demonstrating how to access each part of the returned JSON data from the API response and use it in different ways to access certain information.

-this is my first using SASS in a project vs just practice so I was excited to see what I could do.
+This is my first using SASS in a project vs just practice so I was excited to see what I could do.
+Had some problems with images but planning on doing some more reading and coming back to it.

-I've been spending a lot of time studying and learning about accessibility and screen readers.
+I've been spending most of my time studying and learning about accessibility and screen readers.
 In this project i wanted to make sure I included accessibility testing and also included testing with a Screen Reader.

-Did some research on hiding API keys and added a few serverless functions in order to do so

-found pictures on unsplash need to add image loader to make them work. will add that after i research it.